top of page

 When you do eccentric calf raises you typically lift up on two feet (so the calf don't work so hard) and then lower down using only one leg (now that calf has to work much harder)

-When you do eccentric calf raises, you typically lift up on two feet (so the calf doesn't work so hard) and then lower yourself down using only one leg (now that calf has to work much harder).
+Eccentric-only calf raise: Lift up on two feet (so the calf doesn't work so hard) and then lower yourself down using only one leg (now that calf has to work much harder).

 A well-rounded Achilles exercise plan should retrain concentric, eccentric, and explosive contractions (if needed)